eliakaris/blog/README.md

 After cloning the project run the following from the project root to run locally:
 - npm install
-- npm start
+- npm run start:client
-- npm run server (from a new shell)
+- npm run start:server (from a new shell)
 - open http://localhost:3001 from the browser of your choice

 To run tests run: